iCreativity/test/README.md

-# general
-# for small university assignment / learning github
+# test repository for learning git